I was fed up with my business back in 2014…

 I hadn’t learned what was really important when it came to building a sustainable business until years later.

-It wasn’t until I had already spent tens of thousands of dollars in my own self education, years of my time plugging the holes, connecting the dots and deeply understanding some important truths for myself…
+It wasn’t until I had already spent tens of thousands of dollars in my self education, years of time plugging the holes, connecting the dots and deeply understanding some important truths for myself…

 That I realised the fundamentals of marketing is based on effective communication.